AbstractVoid/data-indexing/README.md

 ### Prerequisites:

-Ensure Node.js is installed.
-This project requires Node.js v14.0.0 or above.
+Ensure that Node.js is installed on your system.
+This project has been tested and confirmed to work with Node.js version 16.17.0.

 ### Running the code:
 Clone the repository: `git clone https://github.com/AbstractVoid/data-indexing.git`